-- 4.)
-Deviation Request Fee(s): A \$500 fee will be charged for any deviation from the Design Quality Standards after the reservation for funding and through the end of construction of the project.
-Any request for deviation from the Design Quality Standards must be approved in writing by AHFA before work commences. - 5.)
+- 6.)
+Deviation Request Fee(s): A \$500 fee will be charged for each AHFA approved deviation from the Design Quality Standards after the reservation for funding and prior to construction.
+Any request for deviation from the Design Quality Standards (Addendum B, C and D) must be approved in writing by AHFA before any work commences or deviation is made on the construction site.
+Once the project begins construction, a \$1,000 fee will be charged for each AHFA approved deviation from the Design Quality Standards through the end of construction of the project. - 7.)
 Change Order(s): a) A \$500 fee will be charged for each AHFA-approved change order request from the original application through the end of the extended use period.
-Each change will be charged separately even if multiple change requests are submitted by applicant in the same request. b) \$3,000 per occurrence will be charged for failure to notify or obtain AHFA's approval of significant or numerous changes.
-(AHFA will determine whether the change(s) is significant or numerous in its sole discretion.) - 6.)
-Cost Certification Fee: A \$500 fee will be charged for processing the initial Cost Certification package and an additional \$500 fee will be charged each time a Cost Certification package is submitted for reprocessing for any reason. - 7.)
-Compliance Fee: a) A \$750 fee will be charged per low-income unit for each application awarded Housing credits, and b) a \$500 fee will be charged per low-income unit for each application awarded Housing Credits combined with HOME funds. - 8.)
-Reprocessing Fee: A \$100 fee per form will be collected if AHFA is required to amend any AHFA-provided forms or IRS forms due to owner request or error. - 9.)
-Re-underwriting Fee: A \$2,500 fee will be charged if the project has to be reunderwritten due to a change in the number of buildings, units, design of the project, sources and uses of funds, etc.
+Each change will be charged separately even if multiple change requests are submitted by applicant in the same request. b) A \$3,000 fee per occurrence will be charged for failure to notify or obtain AHFA's approval of significant or numerous changes.
+(AHFA will determine whether the change(s) is significant or numerous in its sole discretion.) - 8.)
+Cost Certification Fee: A \$500 fee will be charged for processing the initial Cost Certification package and an additional \$500 fee will be charged each time a Cost Certification package is submitted for reprocessing for any reason. - 9.)
+Compliance Fee: A \$750 fee will be charged per low-income unit for each application awarded Housing Credits. - 10.)
+Reprocessing Fee: A \$100 fee per form or document will be charged if AHFA is required to amend any previously prepared AHFA forms, documents or IRS forms due to owner request or owner error.